MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 3. Select **Configure** under the Add non-Azure servers section.

 4. Select **Upgrade** next to the workspace you created earlier.
-Hint: uniqueAzureDefender
+This may take a few minutes.

 5. Select **+ Add Servers** next to the workspace you created earlier.